An Introduction to Functional Safety and SIL (Safety Integrity Level) in the Process Industries (Oil & Gas, Chemicals, Power Generation, etc)

 Functional Safety has grown in importance over the last decade.
 It is not just enough to understand Functional Safety, follow the appropriate and relevant standards such as IEC 61508 and install Safety Systems.
 It is also important to understand and adequately manage Functional Safety over the entire lifecycle of the plant or equipment.
 This is known as Functional Safety Management and it is skill that will only increase in demand in the years to come, as emphasis on safety increases.

-To know more about Functional Safety, Safety Integrity Level and Safety Instrumented Systems, get the Safety Instrumented Systems learning software today.
+To know more about Functional Safety, Safety Integrity Level and Safety Instrumented Systems, get the Functional Safety and Safety Instrumented Systems courses today.
 Contact us if your company or organization wants to train large numbers of people in Functional Safety and Safety Instrumented Systems.

-Get our e-learning course on Safety Instrumented Systems today, to easily understand Functional Safety and SIL and also get a chance to get Certified for free!
+Get our e-learning course on Functional Safety today, to easily understand Functional Safety, SIL and SIS Cybersecurity and also get Certified for free!